formancehq/formance-sdk-typescript/WebhooksApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

 # **changeOneConfigSecret**
-> GetManyConfigs200Response changeOneConfigSecret()
+> ConfigResponse changeOneConfigSecret()

 Change the signing secret of the endpoint of a config.
 If not passed or empty, a secret is automatically generated.
 The format is a random string of bytes of size 24, base64 encoded. (larger size after encoding)

 ### Example